Lunar Lander (spacecraft): Surface operations

 and relays the complete package of data relating to the descend and landing sequence back to Earth.
-The lander relies on direct line of sight communication with Earth as no relay satellite is planned for the mission.
+The lander relies on direct line-of-sight communication with Earth as no relay satellite is planned for the mission.
 This configuration implies periods where no communication with Earth is possible because of Earth moving outside the lander's field of view.
-Similarly to the Sun, Earth will be below the horizon following a monthly cycle due to Moon's tilted axis of rotation with respect its orbital plane.
+Similarly to the Sun, Earth will be below the horizon following a monthly cycle due to the Moon's tilted axis of rotation with respect to its orbital plane.

-Nominal surface operations are then initiated which includes the deployment of specific payloads onto the lunar surface via a robotic arm, the activation of other static monitoring payloads on board the lander, and ultimately the acquisition of surface samples using the robotic arm for analysis by instruments on the lander.
+Nominal surface operations are then initiated which include the deployment of specific payloads onto the lunar surface via a robotic arm, the activation of other static monitoring payloads on board the lander, and ultimately the acquisition of surface samples using the robotic arm for analysis by instruments on the lander.

 Landing site

 The south polar region of the Moon has been identified as an important destination for future exploration missions due to the unique surface conditions found at certain sites in terms of solar illumination, the proximity of scientifically interesting locations such as permanently shadowed craters and the potential existence of resources which might be utilized.
 These factors combine to make this region a strong candidate for future human exploration and potentially even a long-term presence in the form of a lunar base.
 Recent orbital missions have provided strong evidence suggesting the south polar region's potential as an important exploration destination.

 The extended periods of continuous Sun illumination are unique to Moon's polar regions and allow the lander to be operated by solar power.
 However, favourably illuminated locations are expected to be limited in size (few hundreds of metres across) and may present patches of hazardous terrain with steep slopes, boulders, craters or extended shadow.
 These surface conditions require the employment of dedicated autonomous, safe and precision landing technology.